 Legacy Giving

 Charitable gifts help you meet your current philanthropic goals and extend your generosity well into the future.
-And, a planned gift can also protect your assets, provide for your family, and guarantee you income for life.
-You can even make a significant impact through a gift that costs nothing in your lifetime (through a charitable bequest under your will or trust.
+Legacy giving or a planned gift can also protect your assets, provide for your family, and guarantee you income for life.
+You can even make a significant impact through a gift that costs nothing in your lifetime (through a charitable bequest in your will or trust or a beneficiary designation in your IRA or insurance policy).

 A growing number of generous Children’s Museum of Sonoma County members and friends are helping the Children’s Museum prepare for the future by making a planned gift or bequest.
 The information that follows suggests ways to provide a lasting legacy to the Children’s Museum of Sonoma County, thereby enriching the lives of many generations to come.

-By making a planned gift or bequest to the Children’s Museum you can:
+With a planned gift to the Children’s Museum, you may be able to:

-• Give your home or property to the Children’s Museum, receive a tax deduction, and continue to live in it with a Retained Life Estate.
+• Give your home or property to the Children’s Museum and continue to live in it

 Types of Estate Planning Instruments Used To Make Bequests